-- 3.1 On receiving the Enhanced Disclosure from the DBS new applicants should visit the Licensing Office to provide the completed medical.
-Disclosure and medical forms will not be accepted if more than 28 days old. - 3.2 If satisfied, from the information available, that the applicant is a fit and proper person to hold a licence, the Officer has delegated power to grant the application and issue a 12 month3 year paper licence. - 3.3 All licences remain the property of the Authority and must be surrendered if the driver licence is suspended or revoked by the Authority. - 3.4 If the Authority is not satisfied, on the information before it, that the applicant should be granted a licence, the matter may be referred to the Licensing and Appeals Committee for a hearing in accordance with the Council's Hackney Carriage and Private Hire Licensing Policy.
+- 3.1 On receiving the Enhanced Disclosure from the CRB new applicants should visit the Licensing Office to provide the completed medical.
+Disclosure and medical forms will not be accepted if more than 3 months old. - 3.2 If satisfied, from the information available, that the applicant is a fit and proper person to hold a licence, the Officer has delegated power to grant the application and issue a 12 month paper licence. - 3.3 All licences remain the property of the Authority and must be surrendered if the driver licence is suspended or revoked by the Authority. - 3.4 If the Authority is not satisfied, on the information before it, that the applicant should be granted a licence, the matter may be referred to the Licensing and Appeals Committee for a hearing in accordance with this Policy.